Why do classic cars need special attention when being shipped

 Ensure that you understand if the company is a broker or a carrier.
 Brokers take your order and deposit (their commission) and then brokers your order to a carrier.
 A carrier is a transport company that owns it’s own trucks and trailers like Intercity Lines.
 For a more in-depth overview of Brokers and Carriers read our other post: Be Wary of Auto Transport Brokers

 Proper Transport Equipment makes all difference when shipping a classic car

 Make sure that the truck driver uses nylon straps or wheel nets to prevent damage to the chassis.
 Chains or improper use of straps can put unnecessary strain on the chassis or the body of the classic car causing damage.

 Decide whether you would prefer your classic car be shipped in an open car carrier, which is often cheaper, or an enclosed car carrier, which offers much more safety and security to your car.
 Unless your classic car is in need of restoration, you are better off going with an enclosed car carrier because of the risk of damage to your classic car is significantly lower.

 If your classic car does not run take that into consideration when deciding on an open or enclosed car carrier.
 Many open car carriers do not have winches to properly load your non-running vehicle.
 Also, some carriers charge large fees for non-running cars, so make sure you are clear on the condition of your classic car up front and understand all fees before having your classic car picked up and delivered.

-When shipping a classic car do not choose on price alone.
-Most reputable car carriers have similar cost structures and the equipment is very expensive, so a company that quotes a price significantly lower than others should make you wary.
+When shipping a classic car do not choose on shipping price alone.
+Most reputable car carriers have similar cost structures and the equipment is very expensive, so a car shipping company that quotes a price significantly lower than others should make you wary.
 It could be the difference between getting your classic car to its destination in one piece.

 Preparing your Classic Car for Transport